georgesutphin/MCB585-2023/_episodes/09-class-power-analysis.md

 questions:
 - "What is power analysis and what is its primary goal?"
 - "What aspects of an experimental design can be tweaked to prepare for statistical testing?"
-- "What is our primary too for increasing power to detect?"
+- "What is our primary tool for increasing power to detect?"
 objectives:
 - "Identify the key aspects of distributions that contribute to statistical power."
 - "Apply R power analysis tools to calculate appropriate sample size for a study."